1shi123de1/gitLearn/readme.txt

 It is a git distributed version control system.
-Git is a open source ,free software.
+Git is a open source ,free software under the GPL.